Finding Ideal Trout Fishing Spots in August

-When water temperatures are high, I rarely fish for trout.
-I prefer to target other species or travel somewhere with cooler water.
-Below I will discuss the four types of waters I prefer to fish over the late summer.
+When the temperatures of my home waters are high, I rarely fish for trout.
+I pre target other species or travel somewhere with cooler water.

 1) High Elevations: Alpine Lakes